How to Master Advanced LinkedIn Search and Filters in 2025

 This is really a gold mine for anyone looking to grow professionally.

-Connecting via Schools
+Connect via Schools

 And lest we forget the ‘Schools’ filter.